 Richmond, The American International University in London

-Richmond, The American International University in London, is a highly-respected academic institution offering fully accredited BS, BA and MA programs, taught by outstanding British and international faculty, many of whom are leading experts in their field.
-Richmond is an independent, co-educational, non-profit international liberal arts and professional studies university with a student body of around 1,000.
+Founded in 1970, Richmond University, The American International University in London, is a highly-respected academic institution offering fully accredited BS, BA and MA programs, taught by outstanding British and international faculty, many of whom are leading experts in their field.
+Richmond is an independent, co-educational, non-profit international liberal arts and professional

 The University is licensed to award degrees by the Department of Education of the state of Delaware.
 It is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, one of the regional accrediting bodies recognized by the U.S. Department of Education.
-Its degrees are also validated by the British Open University and it was the first university in the U.K. to have its degrees validated by both U.S. and U.K. authorities.
+It was the first university in the U.K. to have its degrees validated by both U.S. and U.K. authorities.

 The University campus